Nlkolal/onboard-hyperspectral-segmentation-vitis-ai/README.md

 ## Thesis Reference
 This repository accompanies the master’s project:

-**Onboard Cloud–Land–Sea Segmentation Using Vitis AI on the HYPSO CubeSat**
+**Onboard Land–Sea–Cloud Segmentation of Hyperspectral Satellite Imagery Using Deep Learning on FPGA with Vitis AI**
 Norwegian University of Science and Technology (NTNU), 2025